s-alad/toofake/README.md

 ### https://toofake.vercel.app/

 ---

-## posting has currently been fixed, however there are login issues!
-## this is a work in progress!
+## posting and logging in should be fixed!
 ---

 - commenting does not refresh the comments; you have to manually refresh